Mallen220/PedroPathingVisualizer/README.md

 A powerful, intuitive desktop application for visualizing and planning autonomous robot paths for FIRST Robotics Competition.
 Built with Electron and Svelte, this tool provides a modern alternative to traditional path planning software.

+This repo is designed and maintained primarily on MacOS.
+While Windows and Linux executables are created function as this is an electron app, they may become unexpectidly unstable.
+Please report platform issues as they are discovered.
+The best temporary fix is to revert to a previous version.

 ![Version](https://img.shields.io/badge/version-1.1.6-blue.svg)
 ![License](https://img.shields.io/badge/license-Apache%202.0-green.svg)
 ![Platform](https://img.shields.io/badge/platform-macOS%20|%20Windows%20|%20Linux-lightgrey.svg)

-This repo is designed and maintained primarily on MacOS.
-While Windows and Linux executables are created function as this is an electron app, they may become unexpectidly unstable.
-Please report platform issues as they are discovered.
-The best temporary fix is to rever should an issue arrise.

-This project is currently undergoing rapid updates.
+#### This project is currently undergoing rapid updates.
 Please check back regularly for bug fixes and new features.

 ## ✨ Features